1. Do you really believe in those gods?

-If by evil you mean the human capacity to cause suffering, the answer is in free will, one’s personality, the context that helped shape it or the conditions that contributed to particular actions.
+If by evil you mean human ability to cause suffering, the answer is in free will, one’s personality, the context that helped shape it or the conditions that contributed to particular actions.
 No one is inherently good or bad, but one is made or acts in a good or bad way.
 And that wording in itself is already a form of judgement that may depend on one’s perspective.

 Something of the sort is also true for the notion of evil as suffering without human intervention or intention.
 Because at the risk of stating the obvious, we are not the centre of the universe and the cosmos is not ordained so that we may have success and happiness.
 It’s true that we live on a planet conducive to life, but that’s the result of various processes and episodes that could have gone the other way – as they did with Mars.
 It’s also true that we can be happy and successful, but that depends on conditions that are not guaranteed just because we exist.
 And what’s destructive for human beings may be beneficial for the planet as a whole and in the long run.
 Example: earthquakes can wipe out cities and kill or mutilate scores of lives, thousands of loved ones, causing suffering to those who survive.
 But earthquakes are also a consequence of the fact that the planet’s subsurface is made up of molten rock and metals, which is part of the carbon dioxide cycle that helps sustain our atmosphere and generates the magnetic field that shields us from the solar wind.
 The only worlds where there is no geological activity – no volcanoes, no earthquakes, no active interior – are those whose core has cooled and solidified.
-But those are also places without life.
+But those are also places without (complex) life.

 So you want a particular god to put an end to your suffering?
 Then you need to take into account it may not be entirely up to him.
 There are other deities with whom he may have to negotiate, some of which may care little or nothing for your particular needs or interests, or the god you asked for help may not be able to change on-going processes, only adjust them.
-He may have to confront deities that are opposed to you or what you want and all of that assuming he’s even willing to assist you.
+He may have to confront deities who are opposed to you and that’s assuming he’s even willing to assist you.
 Because there is such a thing as divine freedom, which means that a god isn’t obliged to do what you ask of him.
 He’s not a vending machine on which you insert a coin, press a button and get your favourite drink, so there’s always the possibility that you’ll get a “no” for an answer.
 But unlike what happens in monotheistic religions, you also have the chance of trying to ask for help from another god.

 What good is a doctor if he can’t cure every illness and save every life?
 What good is a friend if she can’t help you in everything?
 What good is a relative if he can’t always support you and solve all of your problems?
 Omnipotence is not a criterion of usefulness, just as it isn’t of divinity.
 At least not for me.
 A god or a goddess is something I define as numinous, wise or powerful, but that’s not the same as absolute, all-knowing or all-powerful.
 There’s a hugely diverse and complex world between the opposite extremes of nothing and everything.

 No!
 On the contrary, I’m very much an appreciator of the virtues of modernity and recognize that the present is much better in many ways.
 There’s greater freedom, more justice, more rights and knowledge and better living conditions than in the past.
 In fact, I wouldn’t be writing this, would not have the opportunity to choose my religion and practice it freely without the means and liberties awarded by modernity.
-Not that it doesn’t have its problems or downsides, because it does, from the environmental crisis to the challenges posed by new technologies; but it also possesses the means to come up with solutions, from new energy sources to greater transparency.
+Not that it doesn’t have its problems or downsides, because it does, from the environmental crisis to the challenges posed by new technologies.
+But it also possesses the means to come up with solutions, from new energy sources to greater transparency.
 And no, there’s no contradiction between being modern and a polytheist: as said in the answer to question 9, some of the fundamental moments in the dawn of modernity – the Renaissance, the Enlightenment, the French Revolution – were partly made by drawing ideas and models from Classical Antiquity.
-To bring elements of the past isn’t the same as going back in time: sometimes it’s actually a way forward.
+To revive elements from the past isn’t the same as going back in time: sometimes it’s actually a way forward.